 It really isn’t about Trump.
 Yes, I support his efforts to devolve power from the federal government.
 But I’ve long held that we’ve given WAY TOO MUCH power and authority to Washington, a situation that is inconsistent with the preservation of individuals’ rights.
 Just look at the Obamagate/Susan Rice/Trump surveillance fiasco and you’ll know what I mean.

-Now I’m left caught in the middle, torn between the cause of peace and the complete lack of ethics, consciousness or independent thought in the conduct of our political affairs and the mainstream media.
+Once again I’m caught in the middle, torn between the cause of peace and the complete lack of ethics, consciousness or independent thought in the conduct of our political affairs and the mainstream media.

 To be honest,